-WRAPUP 1-Canada oil companies hopeful on deal with Alberta government to boost production
+WRAPUP 2-Canada oil companies hopeful on deal with Alberta government to boost production

 Crude production in Alberta has been limited since Jan.
 1 2019 when the provincial government imposed curtailments to ease congestion on export pipelines that pushed the discount on Canadian crude to record lows.

+Canada is the world’s fourth-largest oil producer but delays in getting new export pipelines built has left crude stranded in Alberta storage tanks and deterred investment in the oil sands industry.

-This month, some of Canada’s biggest producers, said they were trying to get the government to allow them to produce more than their current quotas as long as the extra production was shipped to market by rail.
+This month, some of Canada’s biggest producers said they were trying to get the government to allow them to produce more than their current curtailment quotas, as long as the extra production was shipped to market by rail.

 Suncor Energy and Cenovus Energy reiterated their support for such a deal on second-quarter earnings calls on Thursday.